 - Value of Catch (2021, Quayside): R550 million

 The Hake Deep-Sea Trawl Fishery

-In 2005, long term fishing rights were allocated to 45 operators (reduced to 32 at present).
-These rights expired on 31 December 2020 but right holders continue operations under an “exemption” authorised in terms of section 81 of the Marine Living Resources Act of 1998.
+In 2005, long term fishing rights were allocated to 45 operators (reduced to 32 before 31 December 2020).
+These rights expired on 31 December 2020 but right holders continued operations under an “exemption” authorised in terms of section 81 of the Marine Living Resources Act of 1998.
 The reduction in individual right holder numbers has been the result of two significant fishing right buyouts in 2012 and in 2018.
 The first involved the Oceana Fishing Group’s procurement of rights owned by Lusitania Fishing.
 The Second involved a much larger series of transactions which saw Sea Harvest and a consortium of black investors purchase hake trawl fishing rights held by the Viking Fishing group.

 Commencing in the 1890’s, the demersal trawl fishery (deep-sea and inshore sectors) is South Africa’s most important fishery and, for the last decade, it has accounted for approximately one half of the wealth generated from commercial fisheries.
 In the 1960’s foreign distant water fleets moved into the Southeast Atlantic, leading to substantial over-exploitation of demersal fish stocks off South Africa and Namibia.
 The International Commission for the Southeast Atlantic Fisheries (“ICSEAF”) was established in 1972 in an attempt to control the rapidly escalating fishery.
 But it was only the declaration of the 200nm Exclusive Economic Zone in 1978 and subsequent exclusion of foreign fleets that enabled South Africa to reclaim its fish resources and begin to rebuild the demersal resources.